 His debut album, Close Your Eyes, got him his first Grammy nomination for Vocal Performance, and ever since, he’s continued to both write original music while exploring new ways of transforming instrumental classics by singing in his inimitable baritone style over them.

-“People always expect great international artists from the jazz series we’ve developed here in Markham,” adds Lariviere.
+“People always expect great international artists from the jazz series we’ve developed here in Markham,” Lariviere said.
 “With Elling, we’ve managed to get just about the best out there.”

-The Kurt Elling Quintet perform A Century of Heroes at the Flato Markham Theatre.
+Photo: The Kurt Elling Quintet are set to perform A Century of Heroes at the Flato Markham Theatre.